 Using rain barrels and/or cisterns to collect water from your roof for outdoor use saves money on your metered water bill, conserves drinking water and reduces stormwater runoff.

 The Water Use Efficiency Program is sponsoring up to $2,000 in funding for demonstration rainwater systems in active community gardens.
 Funding can be used for materials such as gutters, downspouts, tanks, pipe fittings, and base materials.
 Non-profit organizations, community groups, schools, and neighborhood associations located within city-limits are all eligible to apply.
 The community garden must be in existence or under development and used to provide a service to the public and/or a community group.
 Gardens must be active, maintained, and have an established or clear plan for oversight.
 Entities wishing to apply need to fill out an application, answer questions, and prepare a project proposal.
-Applications will be accepted for spring from March 24 to April 8, 2015 and again for fall from August 10-26, 2015.
+Applications will be accepted for fall from August 10-26, 2015.

 Please contact the Operations Division of the Public Works Department if you would like more information about Water Conservation.